Qualification Code and Title

 Students who complete this course may wish to continue their education into the FNS50217 Diploma of Accounting or into a range of other Diploma level qualifications.

-The FNS40217 Certificate IV in Accounting and Bookkeeping requires the successful completion of eight (8) core units and three (5) elective units.
+The FNS40217 Certificate IV in Accounting and Bookkeeping requires the successful completion of eight (8) core units and five (5) elective units.
 Electives for this qualification have been chosen by Cass Training International College to ensure that students achieve a broad range of skills and knowledge in accounting.

 Units included in this qualification are: